Top 5 Java Distributions: A Comprehensive Comparison

 Installation

-3. Choose the version suitable for your OS (Windows, Linux, macOS).
+• Select the version for your operating system (Windows, Linux, macOS).

 2. OpenJDK